Ngspice download (stable release)

 All ngspice releases, starting from rework-10, can be downloaded from Sourceforge.net File Release System.
 Ngspice is released as a gzipped tar archive containing all source files of the simulator.
 They compile under various operating systems, e.g. LINUX, MS Windows, MAC, BSD, Solaris, and maybe others.
 Binary packages are distributed for MS Windows and MAC OS X.

-The following command will download the complete sources from git repository via anonymous access.
+Using 'git' offers you a way to get access to all branches and to manage them.
+The following command will download the complete sources from the ngspice git repository via anonymous access.
 You will find the ngspice top level directory as [actual directory]/ngspice, containing a complete local git repository.

 Please see file INSTALL for instructions on compilation and installation of ngspice.